rahulsavani/pelican_homepage/content/pages/solvers.rst

   generators and algorithms for finding approximate Nash equilibria (also see this `SEA paper <http://arxiv.org/abs/1502.04980>`_)

+* https://github.com/polymatrix-games is a repository of polymatrix game generators and algorithms for finding approximate Nash equilibria (also see this `AAMAS paper <http://arxiv.org/abs/1602.06865>`_)

 * https://github.com/rahulsavani/bimatrix_examples is a repository with
   bimatrix game generators with their extreme equilibria, and code to test the output of lrs-nash